EijiLynx/Image_Classification_Yolov8/Readme.md

 ## Navigation

-Your web application includes the following sections:
+The web application includes the following sections:

 - **Home**: Landing page with project overview
 - **Upload & Classify**: Allows users to upload images and perform automatic classification
 - **View Results**: Displays annotated results and allows users to view images and annotations
-- **Download**: Provides the option to download annotated results in JSON format
+- **Download**: Provides the option to download annotated results in txt format

 ### Images